 I come from a family of ALL girls, so when my first was a boy, well, I was delighted!
 But I still wanted a girl, ha!
 Thankfully my second was a girl!
 Then I had another boy… and another girl, and another boy!
 The fun part of having at least 2 of each gender is you get to celebrate the fun that comes with each!
 This one is my girly girl.
 Glitter really was her favorite color!
 She is so photogenic and so fun.

-If you loved this oatmeal cookie recipe then be sure to check out these other oat filled cookie recipes!
+Be sure to check out these other oat filled cookie recipes!

 - FIVE CHIP PEANUT BUTTER OATMEAL COOKIES